pounard/goat-mapper/README.md

  - [ ] allow custom repositories to be used instead of the default one,

- - [ ] write a basic symfony bundle.
+ - [ ] write a basic symfony bundle,

+ - [ ] add custom repository logic to symfony bundle,

+ - [ ] write poor's man documentation for basic use cases.

 Priority 2, industrialisation:

+ - [x] implement to one conditions using property path e.g.
+   'entity.property.property' = foo,

+ - [ ] implement to many conditions same as upper, but using EXISTS query,

+ - [ ] instrumentation!

  - [x] implement chain definition registry